 The Committee also annually reviews and reassesses the adequacy of its written Charter.
-No material revisions were made to the Charter in 2011.
-The Charter is available as part of the Corporate Governance Disclosure in Appendix A hereto.
+No material revisions were made to the Charter in 2013.
+The Charter is attached as Appendix C.

-The Committee met 4 times during fiscal 2011, including 4 times with management and 4 times with representatives of the Independent Auditor, both together and independently.
+The Committee met four times during fiscal 2013, including four times with management and four times with representatives of the Independent Auditor, both together and independently.